dihedron/swift/README.md

 # A minimalistic OpenStack Object Storage (aka Swift) Client

-Tis project provides a minimalistic implementation of an openStack Swift (Object Storage v1) API client; it provides a very small subset of the official OpenStack CLI functionalities, and only those pertaining to ```objects```.
+This project provides a minimalistic implementation of an openStack Swift (Object Storage v1) API client; it provides a very small subset of the official OpenStack CLI functionalities, and only those pertaining to ```objects```.

 ## Purpose